 - Understanding relationships between music, the other arts, and disciplines outside the arts.

 - Understanding music in relation to history and culture.

 Each year, parents and extended family are invited to our annual Winter Assembly, aspecial day of celebration and Miquon camaraderie featuring performances from every classroom group.
 It is a joyous day of the entire community coming together in a space outside of our regular school/campus routine to see the culmination of many weeks of children’s musical work before us in celebration of the season.

 Want a taste of the fun?
 View the latest Winter Assembly photo gallery.

-Want to learn more about the latest happenings with Miquon music?
+Want to learn see a sample of some happenings from Miquon music?
 Check out videos and teacher commentary posted to the Music Blog.

 Scope and Sequence